Homemade Whipped Cream

 I like to portion the whipped cream onto a cookie sheet (either piped or spooned), freeze until firm, then transfer them to a freezer-safe bag.

-That way, they’re ready to go for hot chocolate and individual desserts.
+That way, they’re ready to go for Chocolate Peanut Butter Mug Cake and Brownies For Two.

 Recipes Using Whipped Cream